 Here is an example of a manually entered lot # where you can also enter the expiration date.

 We hope you found this post helpful!
 Get worry free Dynamics GP upgrades and support from the experts at MIBAR.
-Navigating through an upgrade successfully can be quite challenging unless you are in the right hands.
+Navigating through an upgrade or a Dynamics GP migration successfully can be quite challenging unless you are in the right hands.
 Take a few minutes, provide us some basic information, and you’ll be well on your way to saving time, money, and frustration.